Astro36/mindustry-plugin-kt/README.md

     `minGameVersion` must be convertible to integer.

-3. Delete original `LICENSE` file, or change license file  yours
+3. Delete the original `LICENSE` file or change it to your license file.
 4. Check `src/main/kotlin/ExamplePlugin.kt` for some basic commands and event handlers.

 ## Build